 UBS analysts Nick Lyall, Maria Tereza Azevedo and Dan Kwiatkowski wrote in a July 5 note that other options for the Latin American business include separate country listings and Telefonica selling down it stake in the Brazil business.

-Alierta bought Brazil’s mobile-phone company Vivo Participacoes SA (VIVO) in 2010 for 7.5 billion euros.
+Alierta bought Brazil’s mobile-phone company Vivo Participacoes SA (VIVO:US) in 2010 for 7.5 billion euros.

 “A sale of a large minority stake would certainly allow the group to tackle its refinancing risk for the coming years, regardless of the development on the Spanish sovereign front,” FM Capital Partners’ Alexaline said.

 The operator has said it wants to reach a net debt ratio of less than 2.35 times operating income before depreciation and amortization this year.
 The ratio was about 2.5 times last year.